Jash-Bohare/MoodNFT/README.md

 ### **Phase 6: Final Touches & Presentation (30-36 Hours)**

 * Polish the UI, add more documentation if needed.
-* Prepare for project submission.
+* Prepare for project submissio